gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

 ```
 After a short time, kuwaiba will be available at [http://localhost:8080/kuwaiba](http://localhost:8080/kuwaiba)

-The new kawaiba model will be imported from `container-fs/kuwaiba/data-zip/data.zip` on the first run.
+The new kuwaiba model will be imported from `container-fs/kuwaiba/data-zip/data.zip` on the first run.
 (If data.zip is not present, the default kuwiba model from the container will be used).

 Any changes to this model will be persisted to the docker `kuwaiba-data` volume across restarts.